interimme/godfs/README.md

 ---

-Feel free to contribute, report issues, or request features by opening a GitHub issue in the repository.
+Feel free to contribute, report issues, or request features by opening a GitHub issue in the repository!